Keyboardly-App/keyboardly-dev/Addon.md

 # About

-Add On is a way to make keyboard more powerful.<br>
+Add On is smart way to make your android keyboard more powerful.<br>
-Add On will working inside your keyboard.<br>

 All add on are listed on [marketplace](https://keyboardly.app/addons-marketplace/).